 Titi, 23

 The things I’ve seen in this Lagos.
-I’ve had an agent come with 4 other people and expect me to pay a viewing fee for all of them while they simultaneously shoved their advice no one asked for down my throat.
+One agent showed up with four other people and expected me to pay a viewing fee for all of them, while they shoved their unsolicited advice down my throat.

-I find most houses and agents through online listings.
-For most of the viewings, I felt safe but not without fear of my life.
+I mostly find houses and agents through online listings.
+While I felt relatively safe during most viewings, there was always that lingering fear for my safety

 I considered a lot of things while house hunting including the proximity of churches and mosques because heaven knows I like my sleep.
 I also considered things like the landlord being in the same building, I like my peace.